microsoft/lisa/docs/run_test/runbook.rst

 What is a runbook
 -----------------

-In simple terms,
+In simple terms:

-The **runbook** contains all the configurations of LISA operation.
-It keeps you from lengthy command-line commands and makes it easy to adjust configurations.
+   `The **runbook** contains all the configurations of LISA operation.
+It keeps you from lengthy command-line commands and makes it easy to adjust configurations.`

 See :ref:`write_test/concepts:runbook` for further knowledge.